la2050/archive/_projects/2016/street-quality-identification-device-aka-squid.md

   - Infrastructure (building/space/vehicles etc.)
   - Network/relationship support
   - championing digital street inspections
+project_description: >-
+  SQUID is a low-cost device that uses open hardware to collect images and ride quality data across the entire city street grid to enable and empower the city or county of LA to offer efficient and equitable response around street maintenance.

+  SQUID combines the thoughtful deployment of  low-cost sensors and  inexpensive cloud data storage and computation to empower street level bureaucrats to augment existing street response tactics towards equitable and efficient outcomes.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Travel time to work","Public transit riders"]